What Is Tokenomics and Why Does It Matter for Crypto Investors?

 Vesting schedules lock tokens for specific periods, preventing early investors and team members from immediately selling.
 A typical vesting schedule might include a 6-12 month cliff (no tokens released) followed by linear monthly releases over 2-4 years.

-Token burn mechanisms permanently remove tokens from circulation, reducing supply and potentially increasing scarcity value.
+Token burn mechanisms permanently remove tokens from circulation by sending them to inaccessible wallet addresses, reducing supply and potentially increasing scarcity value.
+This deflationary pressure can support price appreciation if demand remains constant.

 Since Ethereum's EIP-1559 upgrade in August 2021, over 4 million ETH has been burned.
 During periods of high network activity, Ethereum becomes deflationary, meaning more ETH is burned than created through staking rewards.

-Bitcoin and Ethereum are widely considered to have the strongest tokenomics models, though for different reasons.
+Bitcoin and Ethereum are widely considered to have the strongest tokenomics models in 2026, though for different reasons.
+Bitcoin offers fixed scarcity through its 21 million cap, while Ethereum creates usage-driven scarcity through fee burning.

 | Aspect | Bitcoin | Ethereum |